Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Polar Loop – Legal Case

-Whoop has started a legal case against Polar, alleging it is a ‘copycat’ product.
+Whoop has filed a lawsuit against Polar, alleging that Polar’s product is a ‘copycat’.
 If Whoop is successful, Polar will stop selling LOOP in the USA and redesign a new version, which would likely take two years.
 This wouldn’t affect products that have already been sold.

 Polar Loop – Anecdote

-My partner, a longstanding Polar lover, is currently exclusively using Loop and absolutely loves it.
+My partner, a longtime Polar lover, is currently using Loop exclusively and absolutely loves it.
 The form factor, the looks, the app, the weight, the simplicity, everything.

 Maybe it’s just me?